Gwyneth On What To Expect At Goop Summit (Hint: Collagen Martinis & Crystals)

 These sessions sandwich the heavier topics like unfulfillment and anxiety, an intentional move.
 The health-focused panels might be a bit overwhelming, says Loehnen, so the more “fun” experiences help round out the day.
 “This could become a very intense experience, which is what some people want,” Loehnen says, but in case you need a break, you can always go have your tarot cards read while Goop’s in-house shaman, Colleen McCann, assigns you the best crystals to redirect your energy.

 Participants who favor less adventurous offerings can get their hair done or a manicure from organic nail color line tenoverten.
-Taryn Toomey will teach her cult-favorite workout, The Class—a mixture of yoga, cardio, shaking, and screaming—to relieve stress.
+Taryn Toomey will teach her cult-favorite workout, The Class–a mixture of high-intensity cardio, mindfulness, shaking, and screaming–to relieve stress.

 “Our reader is multifaceted,” says Loehnen.
 “She wants a little taste of everything.”